jiayindong/obliquity/README.md

 </a>
 </p>

-An open source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow.
+An open-source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow

 ### A Hierarchical Bayesian Framework for Stellar Obliquity Distribution Inference